liborty/rstats/README.md

 * **Mahalanobis Distance**
 * **Householder UR** (M = QR) matrix decomposition

 Some methods implemented for `VecVecg` also produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar` and `wcovar`.
-Their results are positive definite, which makes the most efficient Cholesky-Banachiewics decomposition applicable.
+Their results are positive definite, which makes the most efficient Cholesky-Banachiewicz decomposition applicable.

-## Quantify Functions (dependency injection)
+## Quantify Functions (Dependency Injection)

 Most methods in `medians::Median` trait and `hashort` methods in `indxvec` crate require explicit closure to tell them how to quantify input data of any user end type T into f64.
 Variety of different quantifying methods can then be dynamically employed.